R4zzM/blockis/README.md

 A Tetris-like game, built using HTML5 and JS.

-Just download everything and open index.html in your browser and the game will start automatically.
-Refresh the page in the browser to reset / restart the game.

-Controls:
+<b>Instructions</b>
+To tryout the game just point your browser to r4zzm.github.com/blockis Press any button to start the game once the page has loaded.
+To play again after a failure just refresh the page.

-j - move block left
+The vim-naviagation inspired controlscheme is the following: h - move block left<br/>
-l - move block right
+l - move block right<br/>
-f - rotate block clockwise
+f - rotate block clockwise<br/>
-d - rotate block counter clockwise k - softdrop i - harddrop
+d - rotate block counter clockwise<br/>
+k - softdrop / lockdown<br/>
+l - harddrop<br/>

+<b>The Backlog<b/>
+Ranked by priority:
+- Code cleanup.
+- A start up screen that tells the user to 'press any key to start' along with instructions on the controls.
+- Fixing the rotation system.
+Today it is as undefined as it can be.
+There is also a known issue (the only one known) where is it possible to keep a piece alive for an endless duration as long as it is being rotated.
+This was introduced to fix another bug.
+Anyway, the game should implement some kind of known "tetris-clone" rotation system and not an arbitrary one.
+- "Next piece"
+- Score.
+- Everything else.